Friday, April 12th 2019

 View a summary of the 2017 symposium, and share your feedback with us.
 Open this google doc and add your comments to our working summary of the Bridging the Divide: Mental Illness and Cancer Care Symposium.

 Panel One: Narratives of Mental Illness and Cancer Care

 Moderators: David Ryan, MD, Clinical Director, Mass General Cancer Center; and Ilana Braun, MD, Director of Psychosocial Oncology, Dana-Farber Cancer Institute.

 Narrative 1: Joan and Henry Archibald, Lipika Goyal, MD, Keri Brenner, MD.

 Narrative 2: Caryn Metzger, NP, Anna Farago, MD.

-Panel Two: Leaders in Mental Health and Cancer Care
+Panel Two: Leaders in Mental Illness and Cancer Care

 Moderator: Jerrold Rosenbaum, MD, Chief of Psychiatry, Mass General Hospital.